There are three reasons why your Alexa device will display a flashing white ring.

-There are two reasons why your Alexa device will display a flashing white ring.
-The first is when you increase or decrease the volume, either directly through the buttons, requesting her to change volume or through a connected app (such as Spotify).
+- The first and obvious one is when you increase or decrease the volume, either directly through the buttons, requesting to change the volume or through a connected app or Bluetooth device (such as Spotify).

-The second is if you have the Guard feature enabled in your Alexa App and you have set Guard to “Away mode”
+- The second is if you have the Guard feature enabled in your Alexa App and you have set Guard to “Away mode.”

-What is Guard Mode?
+What is Alexa Guard Mode?

 How does Guard Mode work?

-How to enable Guard mode and the flashing Alexa white ring?
+How to enable Guard Mode and the flashing Alexa white ring?

 The Guard feature is available in the Alexa App, for both iOS and Android devices.

-How to disable Guard mode and the spinning Alexa white ring?
+How to disable Guard Mode and the spinning Alexa white ring?

-As Guard mode can be configured to notify your security company if it hears unusual audio, you likely will not want this enabled when you are at home.
+As Guard Mode can be configured to notify your security company if it hears unusual audio, you likely will not want this enabled when you are at home.

 - Return home and stand within earshot of Alexa